 In 2006, Martavius was sworn in to fulfill the remaining term of the District 4 seat on the Memphis City Schools Board of Commissioners.
 In November of 2006, he ran unopposed to serve a full four-year term.
 He was selected as Chairman of the Budget committee and in 2008 selected as the Chairman of the Superintendent Search committee.
 In 2009, he was elected as President of the Memphis City School Board.
 He remained on the school board until August 2013.

-Councilman Jones currently serves as the Chair of the Budget Committee.
+Councilman Jones currently serves as Chairman of the Memphis City Council and Chair of the Executive Session.
 His previous community service has included board service of the Methodist Hospital Extended Care Hospital Board, Playhouse on the Square, Memphis Rock ‘n’ Soul Museum, Airport Authority, Shelby County Schools, and the Memphis Police Foundation.
-He currently serves as the City Council liaison for the Pension Investment Committee and the Airport Authority.
+He currently serves as the City Council liaison for the Pension Investment Committee and Memphis in May.

 Outside of his professional duties and accomplishments, Councilman Jones is a father to one son, Jarred.Map of Super District 8-3